UPDATE YOUR TRAVEL FIRST AID KIT

 You can, of course, buy a premade, pre-assembled, first aid kit at your local pharmacy.
 That's quick and convenient, but ensure that you buy a good quality kit.
 Beware of cheap products like plasters and tape that become unstuck two minutes after you put them on, and kits that have products and extra bandages and bits and pieces that really aren’t necessary and you'll never use.

-If you put together your own kit, you will know exactly what’s in it, the quality of the items, and how to use them and you won’t be taking unnecessary items when every ounce of baggage weight is
+If you put together your diy first aid kit, you will know exactly what’s in it, the quality of the items, and how to use them and you won’t be taking unnecessary items when every ounce of baggage weight is

 precious these days.
 You can customize the kit to suit your own needs depending on where you're traveling and the length of your stay.